Subject38/bemapi/readme.md

 Currently Museca has no additional attributes that are recognized by the API.

-### Pop’n Music Additional Attributes and Documentation
+### Pop'n Music Additional Attributes and Documentation

 The following attributes should be returned (if available) by all profiles belonging to the Pop'n Music series.